 Buchans would make an application for a listing on a Canadian stock exchange "as soon as reasonably practicable".

-Since Dalradian began working in in Northern Ireland in 2010, it has grown the total resources of the project more than seven-fold to 2.3 million inferred ounces of golden 2.1 million ounces of measured and indicated resources.
+Since Dalradian began working in Northern Ireland in 2010, it has grown the total resources of the project more than seven-fold.

 The firm says Northern Ireland has the seventh richest undeveloped seam of gold in the world, but political violence kept most investors away for about three decades.